Embird Embroidery Software

 Import of Vector Graphics

-The main menu > Design > Export/Import > Import Vector File function opens a vector graphic file and converts it into an embroidery design automatically.
-It is intended to avoid redrawing a design (logo or clipart) in Studio if it is already available in a vector file.
-This function is available only if the user has registered the Font Engine plug-in.
+The Main Menu > Design > Export/Import > Import Vector File function automatically opens a vector graphic file and converts it into an embroidery design.
+This feature is designed to eliminate the need to manually redraw logos or clipart in Studio if they are already available in a vector format.

-Many graphic programs produce various vector file formats, and most of them can export vector graphics into SVG format.
+Most modern graphic programs support various vector formats and typically allow for exporting graphics into SVG format.

-A vector file can contain various objects (raster bitmap, fonts, shapes, curves, polygons, etc.) or links to these objects.
-However, Studio can import only the curves; all other objects are ignored.
-For best results, please convert all objects like fonts and shapes to curves before attempting to import the SVG file into Studio.
+A vector file may contain diverse elements, including raster bitmaps, fonts, shapes, curves, and polygons.
+However, Studio exclusively imports curves; all other objects are ignored during the process.
+For optimal results, convert all fonts and shapes into curves within your graphic software before importing the SVG file into Studio.

 Stitching Parameters